Essential Gear For Day Hiking

 Hiking Micro crew socks

-Darn Tough: $25
+Darn Tough: $26

 hurricane xlt2

-Teva: $75
+Teva: $80

 To complete your sultry camp look, nothing beats a good ol’ pair of Tevas.
-Reliable, lightweight and affordable, they hit the hiking gear trifecta.
+Reliable, comfy, and affordable, they hit the hiking gear trifecta.
 While the Hurricane’s are a tad pricier than the Universal’s, these offer more support and traction.
 There are one’s for the gents as well, don’t worry.

 mountain 600 hiking boots